HubRise/website/content/apps/prestashop/en/push-catalog.md

 This page explains how you can push your catalog, what information is sent to PrestaShop, and how you can synchronise your inventory.

+For more information on HubRise catalogs, see [Catalogs](/docs/catalog).

 ## Push Your Catalog

 PrestaShop Bridge lets you push your HubRise catalog to PrestaShop.
 You can let PrestaShop Bridge push your catalog automatically every time it is updated on HubRise, or push it manually when needed.